 - Related Kansas laws

-Short term disability for individuals in Kansas can be purchased in two ways: directly and through employer groups.
+KS does not offer state benefits.
+Private short term disability plans in Kansas can be purchased in two ways: directly and through employer groups.
 Policies purchased directly have tougher medical underwriting and limit what medical conditions are covered.
 Policies that can be purchased at the worksite have more lenient underwriting and cover normal childbirth – perhaps the most important distinction for growing families.

 The definition for total disability is an important definition.
 Total disability for worksite policies means you are unable to perform ALL of the material and substantial duties of your full-time occupation; you are unable to work at ANY job for which you are qualified by reason of education, training or experience; and you are under the regular care of a doctor.